-Sitting in a meeting room to plan the next Lompoc Hospital District Foundation fundraiser are a dedicated group of people who have devoted a quarter century to raising money for LVMC and hosting health education lectures for the community.
-In the past several years, the group has been joined by a young man — Tyler Perry — who wasn’t even alive when the Foundation first came into being almost 26 years ago.
+Sitting in a meeting room to plan the next Lompoc Hospital District Foundation fundraiser are a dedicated group of people who have joined by a young man — Tyler Perry — who wasn’t even alive when the Foundation first came into being almost 26 years ago.

 Perry, who recently turned 21, is the grand-nephew of Foundation President Alice Milligan.
 But it’s not only familial duty that brings Tyler to the meetings and events.
 He really likes it.

 “Ever since high school, I’ve always been involved,” he explains.
 “I was into sports and clubs.
 I worked at the Aquarium at Cabrillo (High School).
 I’ve always volunteered.
 I like being around people.
 I’m a real people person.”

 Milligan recalls Perry volunteering as a high school junior.
 “He is one of the most enthusiastic young people I have worked with,” she said.
 “He thoroughly enjoys working as a volunteer.”

 Though he started out as the “dessert guy” serving treats at the Foundation’s annual Holiday Tea and Home Tour fundraiser, it was at last year’s Colorthon fundraiser where he made himself known, pitching the idea to the foundation’s Special Events Committee after attending the group’s walk-a-thon and finding it a bit “depressing.
 No one attended.”

 “I went to a run Parks and Rec put on in Santa Maria.
 There were little kids and ladies in their 70s.
 It reached everybody.”